Museum Management

 +49 (0) 69 212 36231

-Christine Hahn has been responsible for administration since the beginning of 2022.
-After studying Medieval and Modern History, Art History, English and Economics at the Goethe University in Frankfurt, she first worked as a research assistant at an institute for banking history.
-Most recently, she managed the office of an association from the finance and banking sector for many years.
+Christine Hahn is responsible for the museum’s administration, with a particular focus on contracts and finance.
+She studied Modern and Contemporary History, Art History, English Studies, and Economics at Goethe University Frankfurt.
+She initially worked as a research assistant at an institute for banking history and most recently managed the office of an association in the finance and banking sector for many years.

 suncica.berti-miklja@stadt-frankfurt.de